go-ruleguard/go-ruleguard.github.io/by-example/hello-world.md

 package gorules

-// We always need this import. import "github.com/quasilyte/go-ruleguard/dsl/fluent"
+// We always need this import. import "github.com/quasilyte/go-ruleguard/dsl"

 // helloWorld is a *named rules group*.
 // It has only 1 simple rule inside and its name is "helloWorld".
-// The *rules group* signature is fixed. func helloWorld(m fluent.Matcher) {
+// The *rules group* signature is fixed. func helloWorld(m dsl.Matcher) {
 	// A chain that starts with Match() and ends with Report() call called a *rule*.
 	// Therefore, a minimal *rule* consists of Match+Report call.
 	//